awsdocs/aws-net-developer-guide/doc_source/net-dg-programming-techniques.md

 --------

 This documentation is for version 2\.0 of the AWS SDK for \.NET\.
-For the latest version, see the [AWS SDK for \.NET Developer Guide for version 3](https://docs.aws.amazon.com/AWSSdkDocsNET/V3/DeveloperGuide/welcome.html)\.
+For current content, see the [latest version](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide) of the AWS SDK for \.NET developer guide instead\.

 --------

 # Programming with the AWS SDK for \.NET<a name="net-dg-programming-techniques"></a>

+**Note**
+This documentation is for version 2\.0 of the AWS SDK for \.NET\.
+For current content, see the [latest version](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide) of the AWS SDK for \.NET developer guide instead\.

 This section provides general information for developing software with the AWS SDK for \.NET\.